-Together with other activists I created social pages called just "Cultured Meat”, Dedicated to information on this innovation, constantly targeted by disinformation.
+Together with other activists I created social pages called just "Cultured Meat”, dedicated to informing about this innovation, constantly targeted by disinformation.
 On Facebook he has between 7000 and 8000 followers.
-Not bad for a product that, according to the latest Coldiretti survey, is practically unknown to Italians.
-"End The Slaughter Age”Was the next step, the formalization, if we can say so, of this movement.
+Not bad for a product which, according to the latest Coldiretti survey, is practically unknown to Italians.
+“End of the Slaughter Age”Was the next step, the formalization, if we can say so, of this movement.

 What are the goals of End The Slaughter Age?

-One of the main obstacles to the entry of cultivated meat and more generally of cellular agriculture is the opposition of the meat lobbies.
-An opposition that continues through political pressures and the spread of hoaxes, sometimes ridiculous: for example that of AssoCarni according to which this product is full of antibiotics.
-End The Slaughter Age intends to row in the opposite direction, starting with obtaining the approval of cultured meat from EFSA, the European body that chooses what we can eat, recently committed to approving worms, larvae and crocodiles.
-For cultivated meat, unfortunately, still nothing.
+One of the main barriers to the entry of cultured meat and cellular agriculture more generally is opposition from the meat lobbies.
+An opposition that continues through political pressure and the spread of hoaxes, sometimes ridiculous: for example that of AssoCarni according to which this product is full of antibiotics.
+End The Slaughter Age intends to row in the opposite direction, starting from obtaining approval for cultured meat from EFSA, the European body that chooses what we can eat, recently committed to approving worms, maggots and crocodiles.
+For cultured meat, unfortunately, nothing yet.

 We are also working on a European Citizens' Initiative with which to ask the European Commission for a plan that provides for the shift of subsidies from destructive animal husbandry to cellular agriculture and plant substitutes.
-The (gradual) end is that of abolish animal exploitation forever and extend current specific cruelty laws to all animals.
+The (gradual) goal is to abolish animal exploitation forever and extend current specific cruelty laws to all animals.